First Step To Finding A Hearing Aid

 Recent improvements in hearing aid technology have made this an exciting time, with more choices than ever for you.
-When searching for the right hearing aid, it's important to begin by locating a professionally certified audiologist.
+When searching for the right hearing aid, it’s important to begin by locating a professionally certified audiologist.
 Your audiologist will explore the various hearing aid options with you to determine which technology best meets your needs.
-This is consistent with the Associated Audiologists mission to establish and provide quality, convenient, caring, and comprehensive state-of-the-art hearing care services.
+This is consistent with the Associated Audiologists mission to improve lives through comprehensive audiology care.

 DSP also allows for more flexibility in programming the aid for each individual, matching your specific pattern of hearing loss.

 The following are the benefits of new hearing aid technology:

 Better precision in setting the appropriate gain for each frequency

 “Smart” processing such as machine learning and SoundSense adapt